nft-api/nft-api/README.md

 4. Explore [API reference](https://docs.moralis.io/web3-data-api/evm/reference#nft-api)

 ## Boost Your dApp with the Moralis NFT API

-> NFT API that returns resolved metadata and has all information about all NFT collections, users, transactions, and Cross-Chain NFT API.

 The Moralis NFT API is your ultimate ally for creating a top-tier NFT dApp.
 Whether you are venturing into the world of NFT gaming, building a secure NFT wallet, launching a bustling NFT marketplace, crafting insightful NFT analytics tools, developing a dazzling NFT dashboard, or exploring any NFT-based endeavor, you need the robust Moralis NFT API in your toolkit!